-The Old Strathcona Business Association (OSBA) represents the interests of over 600 businesses in the Old Strathcona and Whyte Avenue district.
+The Old Strathcona Business Association (OSBA) represents the interests of nearly 600 businesses in the Old Strathcona and Whyte Avenue district.

 We focus on priorities voiced by our members: programs and services in the areas of cleanliness, beautification, business support, marketing, advocacy and mobility.
 We represent our members’ shared goals, drive creative solutions forward and take meaningful action to constantly improve the District Whyte experience.

 We operate strategically at the intersection of businesses, local policymakers, non-profit organizations, and all of the people who make up our community.
 The district overlaps 4 neighbourhoods: Garneau, Queen Alexandra, Strathcona, and Ritchie.
 District Whyte is a diverse community that is reflected in the types of businesses, services, arts and culture organizations that are the backbone of what we do.

 What we do